a-paxton/debate-in-the-wild/debate_in_the_wild-multidimensional.md

 Table: **Adjusted *R*-squared: 0.02; *F*(1,108) = 3.63**

 <img src="figure/plot-contin-svm-results-1.png" title="The relation between the SVM's predicted debate outcomes and the actual debate outcomes." alt="The relation between the SVM's predicted debate outcomes and the actual debate outcomes." style="display: block; margin: auto;" />
+**Figure**: The relation between the SVM's predicted debate outcomes and the actual debate outcomes.

 ***